 Setting up a profitable freight lane takes more than just being in the right place at the right time.
 It’s more about understanding the dynamics of what freight is moving in what direction during certain periods of a month.
 A freight ‘lane’ can be any of a number of shapes and sizes.
 It can be a Point A to Point B and return to Point A. It can be in a triangle; square, an octagon.
 Or it can look like the six-pointed star we drew as kids, or a look all its own.
 In other words, the shape isn’t as important as the freight that’s available to haul at the times that it’s needed.

-So what are the steps to designing a profitable freight lane?
+Freight Lane and rates.
+10 steps to designing a profitable freight lane

-Important Note: Before you begin the process of developing your freight lanes you need to have a Hauling Rate Range that encompasses a range from your break-even point to your highest profit level.
+Important Note: Before you begin the process of developing your plan you need to establish a freight plan and rates range that encompass a range from your break-even point to your highest profit level.
 Don’t expect shippers and brokers to know what you need in revenue; that’s your responsibility.

 1. Determine your beginning point; this is usually the domicile or home base of your operation.
 As a small or micro-motor carrier, this will be where you find the best paying freight in your freight lane the vast majority of time.
 The reason is fairly simple – home is where you know the territory the best, where you’re more likely to know a principle owner or general manager of a manufacturer or distribution center and you can develop a direct-ship relationship (one that doesn’t require brokers’ involvement).